MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 ### Design checklist

 > [!div class="checklist"]
-> - **Cluster architecture:** Don't modify resources in the node resource group (for example MC_).
-You should only make modifications at cluster creation time, or with assistance from Azure Support.
-> - **Cluster and workload architectures:** Define Pod resource requests and limits using Azure Policy, in application deployment manifests.
-> - **Workload architecture:** Control pod scheduling using node selectors and affinity and anti-affinity.
-> - **Cluster and workload architectures:** Use the [AKS Uptime SLA](/azure/aks/uptime-sla) with production workloads to ensure availability of control plane components.
-> - **Cluster architecture:** Store container images within [Azure Container Registry](/azure/container-registry/container-registry-intro) and enable [geo-replication](/azure/container-registry/container-registry-geo-replication) to manage a single registry across all regions.
-> - **Cluster architecture:** Use [availability zones](/azure/aks/availability-zones) to maximize resilience within an Azure region by distributing AKS agent nodes across physically separate data centers.
+> - **Cluster architecture:** For critical workloads, use [availability zones](/azure/aks/availability-zones) for your AKS clusters.
-> - **Cluster architecture:** Adopt a [multi-region](/azure/architecture/reference-architectures/containers/aks-multi-region/aks-multi-cluster) strategy by deploying AKS clusters deployed across different Azure regions to maximize availability and provide business continuity.
-> - **Workload architecture:** Avoid storing workload state in your cluster where practicable as managing the reliability of state stored within the cluster adds significant complexity.
-Prefer external state stores such as Cosmos DB or SQL Database.
-> - **Cluster architecture:** Plan for IP addressing to ensure your cluster can reliably scale to your future needs, including being able to handle failover traffic from other faulted clusters in a multi-cluster topology.
+> - **Cluster architecture:** Plan the IP address space to ensure your cluster can reliably scale, handle failover traffic in a multi-cluster topology, and communicate with other Azure services over Private Link.
-> - **Cluster architecture:** Ensure cluster autoscaling is configured to support reliable pod scheduling as workload demand increases.
-> - **Workload architecture:** Ensure horizonal pod autoscaling or KEDA profiles are configured to support reliable workload component scaling as demand increases.
-> - **Workload architecture:** Ensure workloads define liveliness and readiness probes so that pods which are experiencing a fault are able to be identified.
-> - **Cluster and workload architectures:** Use Azure Chaos studio to validate your cluster & workload failure mode analysis, by performing controlled fault injection in pre-production clusters.
-> - **Cluster architecture:** Enable Container insights and configure alerts for reliability-impacting events.
+> - **Cluster architecture:** Enable [Container insights](/azure/azure-monitor/containers/container-insights-overview) to monitor your cluster and configure alerts for reliability-impacting events.
-> - **Cluster architecture:** Define pod disruption budget (PDB) for each workload.
-> - **Cluster architecture:** Reboot nodes only when updates and patches require it.

-### Node pool design checklist

-> [!div class="checklist"]
-> - **Cluster and Workload architectures:** Use [multiple node pools](/azure/aks/use-multiple-node-pools) to segment your workloads that have different resource demands.
-> - **Cluster architecture:** Keep the System node pool isolated from application workloads.
-> - **Cluster architecture:** Use dedicated node pools for infrastructure tools that require high resource utilization, such as Istio, or have a special scale or load behavior.
-> - **Cluster and workload architectures:** Use [taints and tolerations](/azure/aks/operator-best-practices-advanced-scheduler#provide-dedicated-nodes-using-taints-and-tolerations) to provide dedicated nodes and limit resource intensive applications.
-> - **Cluster architecture:** Consider the use of [Virtual Nodes](/azure/aks/virtual-nodes-cli) [(vKubelet)](https://github.com/virtual-kubelet/virtual-kubelet) with ACI to rapidly scale application workloads when resource utilization exceeds your specified limits.
-> - **Cluster architecture:** Ensure your system node pool has at least three nodes.
+> - **Cluster architecture:** Use a smaller VM size for the system node pool to minimize costs and chose the right node sizes, with a minimum of two nodes, for your workload depending on your requirements.

 ### AKS configuration recommendations